-We have purchase obligations, consisting of authorizations to purchase and binding agreements with vendors, relating to revenue equipment used in our Asset-Based operations, other equipment, software, certain service contracts, and other items for which amounts were not accrued in the consolidated balance sheet as of March 31, 2018.
-These purchase obligations totaled \$119.9 million as of March 31, 2018, with \$116.2 million estimated to be paid within the next year, \$3.5 million estimated to be paid in the following two-year period, and \$0.2 million to be paid within five years, provided that vendors complete their commitments to us.
+We have purchase obligations, consisting of authorizations to purchase and binding agreements with vendors, relating to revenue equipment used in our Asset-Based operations, other equipment, software, certain service contracts, and other items for which amounts were not accrued in the consolidated balance sheet as of June 30, 2018.
+These purchase obligations totaled \$96.3 million as of June 30, 2018, with \$92.9 million estimated to be paid within the next year, \$3.2 million estimated to be paid in the following two-year period, and \$0.2 million to be paid within five years, provided that vendors complete their commitments to us.
 Purchase obligations for revenue equipment, and other equipment are included in our 2018 capital expenditure plan.
+We also have contractual obligations for operating leases, primarily related to our Asset-Based service centers, which totaled \$78.4 million, net of noncancelable subleases, as of June 30, 2018, with \$18.6 million estimated to be paid within the next year, \$30.6 million estimated to be paid in the following two-year period, \$14.1 million to be paid within five years, and \$15.1 million to be paid thereafter.

-Our contractual obligations related to our notes payable, which provide financing for revenue equipment and software purchases, totaled \$143.9 million, including interest, as of March 31, 2018, a decrease of \$17.3 million from December 31, 2017.
-The scheduled maturities of our long-term debt obligations as of March 31, 2018 are disclosed in Note E to our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q. There have been no other material changes in the contractual obligations disclosed in our 2017 Annual Report on Form 10-K during the three months ended March 31, 2018.
+Our contractual obligations related to our notes payable, which provide financing for revenue equipment and software purchases, totaled \$141.7 million, including interest, as of June 30, 2018, a decrease of \$19.5 million from December 31, 2017.
+The scheduled maturities of our long-term debt obligations as of June 30, 2018 are disclosed in Note E to our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q. There have been no other material changes in the contractual obligations disclosed in our 2017 Annual Report on Form 10-K during the six months ended June 30, 2018.

 For 2018, our total net capital expenditures, including amounts financed, are estimated to range from \$155.0 million to \$165.0 million, net of asset sales.
 These 2018 estimated net capital expenditures include revenue equipment purchases of \$100.0 million, primarily for our Asset-Based operations.
 The remainder of 2018 expected capital expenditures includes costs of other facility and handling equipment for our Asset-Based operations and technology investments across the enterprise.
-The timing and actual amount of our capital investments may be impacted by the ratification of ABF Freight, Inc.'s tentative contract agreement with the IBT.
-We have the flexibility to adjust certain planned 2018 capital expenditures as business levels and timing of ratification of the tentative contract agreement dictate.
+We have the flexibility to adjust certain planned 2018 capital expenditures as business levels dictate.
 Depreciation and amortization expense is estimated to be in a range of \$100.0 million to \$105.0 million in 2018.